o-ran-sc/o-du-phy/docs/xRAN-Library-Design_fh.rst

 Jumbo Frames are used by default.
 Mbufs size is extended to support 9600 bytes packets.

+Configurable MTU size is supported starting from E release.

-Mac address and VLAN tag are expected to be configured by Infrastructure software.
-See Appendix A.4.
+MAC address and VLAN tag are expected to be configured by Infrastructure software.
+Refer to *A.4, Install and Configure Sample Application*.

 From an implementation perspective, modules provide functions to handle: